 - Polymorphic virus: Infects data types and functions

 - Stealth Virus: Infects operating systems processes

-Worms don’t need an active host program to cause damage but they can still replicate themselves.
-Once a worm makes infects your computer, it can self-replicate and spread to other computers via the network or Internet connection.
-Worms can harm your computer by consuming network bandwidth and injecting additional malware.
+Worms don’t need an active host program to cause damage, but they can still replicate themselves.
+For instance, once a worm infects your computer, it can self-replicate and spread to other computers via the network or Internet connection.
+As a result, worms can harm your computer by consuming network bandwidth and injecting additional malware.

 Trojans attack someone’s computer by disguising themselves as seemingly harmless programs.
-Users are often tricked into loading and executing Trojans on their computers.
-Once on your computer, Trojans allow the attacker to copy, modify, delete, and steal sensitive data.
+Often times, users are tricked into loading and executing Trojans on their computers.
+Once on your computer, Trojans copy, modify, delete, and steal sensitive data.